tenneyf13/Embedded-Final-Project-Tetris/README.md

   5. **Buttons/Touchscreen:** Accepts player input.

 ## How to Play
-1. **Objective:** Arrange falling blocks to form complete horizontal lines.
-Completed lines disappear, and you score points.
+1. **Objective:** Arrange falling blocks to form complete veritcal line.
 2. **Controls:**
-   - **Move Blocks:** Use the left/right buttons or swipe gestures on the touchscreen.
    - **Rotate Blocks:** Press the designated rotation button or tap on the touchscreen.
-   - **Drop Blocks:** Press the "down" button or swipe down on the touchscreen.
 3. **Game Over:** The game ends when the blocks stack to the top of the screen.

 ## Project Structure